-&lt;sup>34 This title belongs to the article Suffering the paradoxes of rights written by Wendy Brown (2002).
+34 This title belongs to the article Suffering the paradoxes of rights written by Wendy Brown (2002).

-&lt;sup>35 We do not mean that the subject is just produced discursively.
+35 We do not mean that the subject is just produced discursively.
 Sabsay (2011, p.
 83) recovers the dimension Judith Butler is giving to agency in relation with this productive character as "...the constitution of political subjects that resisting or agreeing with them, articulating through them".
 In that sense, legal discourses are unfinished processes, never stop repeating and quotation itself to keep its own authority, and the subjects are subjective themselves through that practice of repetition and quotation, that is why always has a potential of being re-signified (Sabsay 2011, p.
 82-83).

-pregnancy = motherhood / not polarized in the motherhood, and pregnancy = abuse / violence or death frame.
+polarized in the pregnancy = motherhood / not motherhood, and pregnancy = abuse / violence or death frame.